Submit

 • As a 2nd attachment to this submission, include a high-resolution author photo in JPG format with your entry.
 Do not embed this photo in your manuscript.
 Bonus points if your author photo includes a Kansas setting.

-• IF you have photos that go along with your essay that you would like to include for consideration, embed those photos in a second document with descriptions.
+• If you have photos that go along with your essay that you would like to include for consideration with publication, embed those photos in a second document with descriptions beneath each image.

 Submit via Submittable - Meadowlark Press Submission Manager